 Since it is related to which cast type is used for sidelink discovery in AS which is corresponding to Proposal 9.
-Hence, it is suggested to postpone the discussion until we received LS reply from SA2.
+Hence, it is suggested to postpone the discussion.

 Discovery range for SL-SRB4

 In this meeting, three companies mentioned how to support the range for sidelink discovery: